Hoverbear/rust-education-paper/paper.md

 This quality does not do away with conciseness or elegance of code.
 Community members have developed bindings for well-known tools like Redis (@redis) and found the APIs for equivalent Rust and Python actions of relatively similar "feel", despite the benefits of Rust's type system providing an additional safety net (@redis-api).

 Rust does, however, have significant semantic differences compared to C-like languages.
 For variable declaration, Rust has the `let` keyword which is *immutable by default*, mutability is opt-in via `let mut`.
 This opt-in mutability was found by the community to encourage better code.
-Instead of the programmer needing to remember to use `const` the compiler patiently informs them of any variables they might have forgotten to make mutable, and encourages them to evaluate if the variable does indeed need to be mutable.
+Instead of the programmer needing to remember to use `const` the compiler patiently informs them of any variables they might have forgotten to make mutable, and encourages them to evaluate if the variable does indeed need to be mutable, or if it is unnecessarily mutable.

-The Rust compiler also enforces best practices, for example, introducing a file-level `const` which is not in all capitals is a compile-time error.
-It will also notify the programmer when there is unreachable code, unused assignments, and unused imports.

 As well, function definitions differ from C-like languages.
 This change makes function definitions easier to comprehend when dealing with complex parameters, generics, and return values.
 Numerous reasoning for why C's declaration syntax is inadequate were well explained by Rob Pike (@go-fn).